Despite its devastating consequences, the French Revolution (1789-1799) was a major event in the spread of democratic ideals.

 - V Apply V filter

 - W Apply W filter

-The fusionist platform advocated by Frank S. Meyer attempted to combine traditional values of conservatism with individual liberties and limited government.
+Frank S. Meyer’s fusionist platform attempted to combine traditional values of conservatism with individual liberties and limited government.

 The Glorious Revolution brought Mary II and William III of Orange to the English throne and soothed the religious and political conflict of the English Civil Wars.

-In this entry, Jan Narveson and David Trenchard outline the major theories of government and critique how modern governments fail in their basic functions.
+In this entry, Narveson and Trenchard outline the major theories of government and critique how modern governments fail in their basic functions.

 The Great Depression, fueled by a chain of bank failures and poor policy decisions, ushered in a permanently larger and more spendthrift government.